 - Set the message time according to how urgent it is to shut down ports with a unidirectional link.
 The lower the message time, the more UDLD packets are sent and analyzed, but the sooner the port is shut down if the link is unidirectional. - If you want UDLD to be enabled on a copper port, you must enable it per port.
-When you globally enable UDLD, it is only enabled on fiber ports. - Set the UDLD mode to normal when you do not want to shut down ports unless it is known for sure that the link is unidirectional. - Set the UDLD mode to aggressive when you want both unidirectional and bidirectional link loss.
+When you globally enable UDLD, it is only enabled on fiber ports. - Set the UDLD mode to normal when you do not want to shut down ports unless it is known for sure that the link is unidirectional. - Set the UDLD mode to aggressive when you want to shut down any port whenever there is even a chance that the link is undetermined.